krzbanas/ISMI/content/publication/2021-09-09_RBC_01/index.md

 ---
-title: "Comparing infrared spectroscopic methods for the characterization of *Plasmodium falciparum*-infected human erythrocytes"
+title: "Comparing infrared spectroscopic methods for the characterization of Plasmodium falciparum-infected human erythrocytes"
 authors:
 - A Banas
 - K Banas